blindnet-io/openness-framework/Decisions/CommonFactBase/2022-community-building/SG-01-inside-community.md

 During the defined period, all staff members will put themselves in the position of community members and act like so.

-Regular updates of our progress will be publicly reported, on social platforms and GitHub, to build awareness and attract potential community members.
-However, building developer engagement isn't part of this goal, as the following one will address it.
+Building developer engagement isn't part of this goal, as the following one will address it.
+Yet, we want our "internal community" to interact with "the outside world" as any other one, to share what we are doing and what we are proud of.
+With this purpose in mind, we'll regularly share our progress publicly, on social platforms and GitHub.
+This will be the opportunity to better collectively define our public communication process.

 ## Timeframe